ybalenko/JS_UW_Module3/README.md

 ### Project overview

-I will be working on an API for a bulletin board.
+I am working on an API for an ads bulletin board.
 The board allows posting of public ads which can have an expiration date and owner's contact details.
-I will be using a simple authorization to give more privileges to admin, while a normal user will have a smaller set of abilities.
+I am using a simple authorization to give more privileges to admin, while a normal user will have a smaller set of abilities.
+For a registered user, there will be an option to have a subscription.
+Subscription will increase limits for ads publishing.

 **User roles** :
 - Admin.
 A user with an "admin" role should be able to create, update and delete ads created by any user.
 Only an admin should be able to update ads that are not their own, either active or inactive.